Showing 712 items

 Document - Certificate, 1980

 ... and District Hospital building.
-At the bottom of the certificate... and District Hospital building.
-At the bottom of the certificate ...The certificate and tie clips were in the possession of Dr John Mainland.
+At the bottom of the certificate... of Box Hill and District Hospital building.
+At the bottom ...The certificate and tie clips were in the possession of Dr John Mainland.
 Mainland graduated from the University of Melbourne in 1950 with a Bachelor of Science degree.
 After researching and completing his medical degree, Mainland entered into the field of anaesthetics, training at the Royal Women's and Royal Children's Hospitals, later Alfred Hospital, in 1959.
 He completed training in 1964 and remained at the Alfred Hospital.
 During his career, he also became the first anaesthetist appointed to the position of Professor in Victoria.
 His other achievements include manufacturing a respiratory monitoring module that accompanied astronauts on the United States moon landing and developing a stimulator to lessen the risk of deep vein thrombosis in surgical patients.
 Mainland became a Fellow of the Australian and New Zealand College of Anaesthetists in 1992, retiring from the profession in 1997.The certificate rests beneath a thin layer of glass kept in a light wooden frame.
 The certificate is cream in colour with dark brown writing.
 In the middle is an illustration of Box Hill and District Hospital building.
 At the bottom of the certificate is the signature of the President and Secretory.
 On the back of the frame there are two metal loops connected by a thin piece of metal wire.
 Hanging on this wire are two clips from the Alfred Hospital.
 The face of the clips is consists of the Alfred Hospital emblem in red and gold surrounded by a border of blue with the name of the hospital inscribed.
 Masking tape runs the border of the frame.Printed in black ink on back of frame: marlow Galleries / 968 Whitehorse Rd, Box Hill / Ph: 89 2062, 1st floor •Inscribed on face of clips: Alfred Hospital Melbourne For Service •Printed in brown ink on the certificate: Box Hill and District / Hospital / This is to Certify that / Professor J. F. Mainland / was appointed a / Life Governor / on the 23rd day of July 1980 / President Secretary •Signed in blue ink by the President and Secretarycertificate, box hill and district hospital, life governor, mainland, john, alfred hospital -

 Kiewa Valley Historical Society